reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 * `minimize-cost`: minimizes total transport cost calculated for all routes
 * `minimize-unassigned` objective minimizes amount of unassigned jobs.
 Although, solver tries to minimize amount of unassigned jobs all the time, it is possible that solution, discovered during refinement, has more unassigned jobs than previously accepted.
-The reason of that can be conflicting objective (e.g. fleet minimization) and restrictive constraints such as time windows
+The reason of that can be conflicting objective (e.g. minimize tours) and restrictive constraints such as time windows
 * `minimize-tours`: minimizes total amount of tours present in solution
 * `maximize-tours`: maximizes total amount of tours present in solution